-We are headquartered in Petah-Tikva, Israel, where we occupy approximately 75,000 square feet of office space pursuant to a lease that expires on September 1, 2027 (with automatically renew for an additional 5 years).
-We currently lease additional office space in Israel, the UK and the U.S., and we are party to agreements whereby we have access to and the right to use certain office space in the U.S., France, Australia, Ireland and Japan.
+We are headquartered in Petah-Tikva, Israel, where we occupy approximately 83,312 square feet of office space pursuant to a lease that expires on September 1, 2027 (with automatically renew for an additional 5 years).
+We currently lease additional office space in Israel, the UK and the U.S., and we are party to agreements whereby we have access to and the right to use certain office space in the U.S., France, Ireland Australia, Japan, Singapore and the United Arab Emirates.
 We do not own any real property.
-We intend to procure additional space as we continue to add employees, expand geographically and expand our work spaces.
+We evaluate, based on our growth, the need to procure additional space as we continue to add employees, expand geographically and expand our work spaces.
 We believe that our facilities are adequate to meet our needs for the immediate future, and that, should it be needed, suitable additional space will be available to accommodate any such expansion of our operations.